ENDRA Life Sciences Inc. (NDRA) return on Assets touches -184.82: These Shares are Poised for Major Movement

 ENDRA Life Sciences Inc. (NDRA) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Diagnostics & Research industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Diagnostics & Research Industry.
 ENDRA Life Sciences Inc.’s current insider ownership accounts for 0.60%, in contrast to 8.10% institutional ownership.
 According to the most recent insider trade that took place on Jan 13, this organization’s Chief Commercial Officer sold 13,696 shares at the rate of 1.10, making the entire transaction reach 15,066 in total value, affecting insider ownership by 1,580.
 Preceding that transaction, on Jan 12, Company’s Chief Commercial Officer sold 6,304 for 1.05, making the whole transaction’s value amount to 6,619.
 This particular insider is now the holder of 15,276 in total.

 ENDRA Life Sciences Inc. (NDRA) Earnings and Revenue Records

-As on 9/29/2020, Multinational firm has announced its last quarter scores, in which it reported -$0.15 earnings per share (EPS) for the period topping the consensus outlook (set at -$0.17) by $0.02.
+In the latest quarterly report released, which was put into the public domain on 9/29/2020, the organization reported -$0.15 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at -$0.17) by $0.02.
 This company achieved a return on equity of -241.73.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.12 per share during the current fiscal year.

 ENDRA Life Sciences Inc.’s EPS decrease for this current 12-month fiscal period is -7.50% and is forecasted to reach -0.40 in the upcoming year.